 The right glass of wine can work wonders.
-Whether the start to an evening, or accompanying a memorable meal, magic can happen somewhere between the grape on the vine and the taste on the tongue.
-In Sonoma County there’s an additional bit of magic going on, where wine makers and grape growers are working relentlessly to become the country’s first 100% sustainable region by 2019.
+Whether they start to an evening or accompanying a memorable meal, magic can happen somewhere between the grape on the vine and the taste on the tongue.
+In Sonoma County, there’s an additional bit of magic going on, where winemakers and grape growers are working relentlessly to become the country’s first 100% sustainable region by 2019.
 Sustainable wine at Cline Family Cellars is part of this movement.

 Shortly thereafter, Canard and Cline implemented the Green String farming method, founded the Green String Institute and developed a 140-acre farm in Petaluma, CA. This natural process agriculture works at balancing the health of soil and plants.
 The concept reminds me of all the current discussion of a healthy gut.
 When your body is in balance, it is much easier to fight off disease and illness.
 This type of farming method basically adopts the same philosophy.
 When you have a self nourishing system, better crops are a result.

 Today, the Cline family owns vineyards throughout Contra Costa and Sonoma Counties where Merlot, Chardonnay, Pinot, Rhone and Zinfandel are produced.
 The practices were developed by the Cline Family Cellars as a system to promote biological activity and enhance biodiversity.
 It is meant to minimize the waste of both energy and water, as well as the pollution emitted, resulting in a variety of wines that are both healthy and eco-friendly.

 The green string method of wine production is of course only sustainable if Cline Cellars produces a bottle people want to drink.
 Visitors can take a tour of the vineyard, winery and cellars to learn more about the organic wine at Cline Family Cellars, and of course taste the delicious results.
 I’m a convert to their Pinot Gris.